strongcontract/eth_hodl/README.md

 ## How to use
 0. [Download App] and install android app
+1. Change Samsung blockchain Keystore to developer mode ([How to change][Samsung Blockchain Keystore Developer Mode]), before app registration
+3. Run this app
-1. Select the deposit period.
+4. Select the deposit period.
-2. Enter the deposit amount.
+5. Enter the deposit amount.
-3. Send Ethereum to the contract.
+6. Send Ethereum to the contract.
-4. HODL for a period.
+7. HODL for a period.
-5. Receive Ethereum as a reward.
+8. Receive Ethereum as a reward.

 ## Technology stack
 - ETHEREUM BLOCKCHAIN